Skip to main content

 Additional options for functions

-This section has some funcionalities common to the entire bot that will help you to adjust your bot's performance.
+This section has some funcionalities common to the entire AI-agent that will help you to adjust your AI-agent's performance.

 Tools

 This is a global testing and settings tab.
-It allows you to test your bot's responses by entering user inputs.
-For example, if you type "speak to support" or "schedule a meeting," it predicts the most relevant intents along with the associated confidence score, helping you understand how effectively your bot can recognize user utterances.
+It allows you to test your AI-agent's responses by entering user inputs.
+For example, if you type "speak to support" or "schedule a meeting," it predicts the most relevant intents along with the associated confidence score, helping you understand how effectively your AI-agent can recognize user utterances.
 Click here to learn more.

 Compare (the function between Staging & Production environment)

-This option compares the function between staging and production environments depending on the environment the bot is currently in.
+This option compares the function between staging and production environments depending on the environment the AI-agent is currently in.

 Flows